BasicComputation/x64-lecture/B08 - Input and output of text.md

 - On error, the function returns EOF and sets the error indicator (ferror). <br>
 EOF is a negative value, so eax will have that value. <br>
 "error indicator" is, as I understand it, a variable for the C library that is set to signal a error has occured, <br>
-it resides in a data segment belonging to the DLL.
+it resides in a data segment belonging to the DLL (?)

 ## Debugging tips